Qara Khitai: Administration

 The Khitans ruled from their capital at Balasagun (in today's Kyrgyzstan), directly controlling the central region of the empire.
 The rest of their empire consisted of highly autonomous vassalized states, primarily Khwarezm, the Karluks, the Kingdom of Qocho of the Uyghurs, the Kankalis, and the Western, Eastern, and Fergana Kara-Khanids.
 The late-arriving Naimans also became vassals, before usurping the empire under Kuchlug.

 The Khitan rulers inherited many administrative elements from the Liao dynasty, including the use of Confucian administration and imperial trappings.
 The empire also adopted the title of Gurkhan (universal Khan).
 The Khitans used the Chinese calendar, maintained Chinese imperial and administrative titles, gave its emperors reign names, used Chinese-styled coins, and sent imperial seals to its vassals.
 Although most of its administrative titles were derived from Chinese, the empire also adopted local administrative titles, such as tayangyu (Turkic) and vizier.

 The Khitans maintained their old customs, even in Central Asia.
 They remained nomads, adhered to their traditional dress, and maintained the religious practices followed by the Liao dynasty Khitans.
 The ruling elite tried to maintain the traditional marriages between the Yelü king clan and the Xiao queen clan, and were highly reluctant to allow their princesses to marry outsiders.
 The Qara-Khitai Khitans followed a mix of Buddhism and traditional Khitan religion, which included fire worship and tribal customs, such as the tradition of sacrificing a gray ox with a white horse.
 In an innovation unique to the Qara Khitai, the Khitans paid each of their soldiers a salary.

 The empire ruled over a diverse population that was quite different from its rulers.
 The majority of the population was sedentary, although the population suddenly became more nomadic during the end of the empire, due to the influx of Naimans.
 The majority of their subjects were Muslims, although a significant minority practiced Buddhism and Nestorianism.
 Although Khitan was the languages of administration, Chinese also was important in the administration of Qara Khitai.
-The Uyghur might have been one of the administration's languages in the empire.
-Qara Khitai correspondence with the Muslims of Transoxania was wrilten in Persian and used Muslim formulas.
+Uyghur might have been one of the administration's languages in the empire.
+Qara Khitai correspondence with the Muslims of Transoxania was written in Persian and used Muslim formulas.